Rei-SwitchBot/faq/en-us/Lock&Lock Pro.md

 3. Make sure the Lock Pro is within Bluetooth range (recommended 5 meters) of the Hub.

-4. Please log out of the SwitchBot App, then log in again to confirm that you can enable the Lock Pro's cloud service.
+4. Please log out of the SwitchBot App, then log in again to confirm that you can enable the Lock Pro's Third-party Service.

 5. Please check if unplugging and plugging in the power supply of the Hub improves the problem.